How to become an Au Pair in Luxembourg: requirements

-Did you know, that education in Luxembourg is trilingual?
-Students are initially taught in Luxembourgish, then change to German and in the secondary school the teaching language is French.
+Did you know that education in Luxembourg is trilingual?
 Given the fact that most of the population speaks three languages, the Au Pair experience in Luxembourg gives you a unique opportunity to learn or improve several languages simultaneously!

-We broke the process into small steps to help you understand how to proceed further:
+We broke down the process into small steps to help you understand how to proceed further:

 Find a Host Family in Luxembourg

-You can use the AuPair.com platform to search for your family.
-After the registration, create an attractive profile and contact the families that match your searching criteria.
+You can use the AuPair.com platform to search for a Host Family.
+After the registration, create an interesting profile and contact families that match your search criteria.
 Au Pairs can register and use the platform for free!

 You need to sign the Au Pair agreement with your future Host Family.
-After the arrival, you need to ask your Host Family to register you with the CCSS (Communal Centre of Social Security) to get an insurance cover for the whole stay in Luxembourg.
+After the arrival, you need to ask your Host Family to get you registered with the CCSS (Communal Centre of Social Security) to get an insurance coverage for your whole stay in Luxembourg.

 Get ready for your adventure!

-EU and EFTA citizens have a visa free regime with Luxembourg.
-Just pack the required things for your experience and search for the optimal way to travel to Luxembourg from your country.
+EU and EFTA citizens do not need a visa for Luxembourg.
+Just pack everything you need for your experience and search for the optimal way to travel to Luxembourg from your country.

 If you are not an EU-citizen, you will have slightly different participation requirements.
-Below you can find the list of main characteristics you should meet:
+Below you can find the list of main criteria you should meet:

 You are 18 - 30 years old.

-You can speak the basic language of your Host Family and have a good command of English or you speak one of the three official languages of Luxembourg (Luxembourgish, German or French).
+You can speak the language of your Host Family on a basic level and have good command of either the English language or one of the three official languages of Luxembourg (Luxembourgish, German or French).

-Although the whole process might seem complex, we are providing a step by step guide so it will be easier for you to understand the following stages:
+The whole process might seem complex, but we are here to help with a step by step guide, so it will be easier for you to understand the following process:

-You can access a special guidebook for Au Pairs with useful information about the searching and matching process.
-If you have already registered at AuPair.com, fill in all the sections of your profile to make it attractive for the Host Families.
+You can access a special guidebook for Au Pairs with useful information about the search and matching process.
+If you are already registered on AuPair.com, fill in all the sections on your profile to make it attractive for prospective Host Families.
 Based on the information you provide in your profile, the platform will suggest the best Host Families to you.